“Wonderful pianist and musician of temperament”

-Born into a British-Turkish family, Joanna Goodale is a French-Swiss pianist with an eclectic and creative career, opening up the classical repertoire to sacred music of the Middle and Far East, through her interpretations and compositions.
+Born into a British-Turkish family, Joanna Goodale is a French-Swiss pianist with an eclectic career, opening up the classical repertoire to Sacred music of the Middle and Far East, through her interpretations and compositions

 Joanna Goodale is regularly invited to perform in Europe.
 Graduated from a Master of Arts in Piano (Geneva) and a Master of Arts in Anthropology (London), she benefited from the advice of international pianists such as Alice Ader, Alain Kremski, Cédric Pescia, Menahem Pressler and Anne Queffélec.
 Inspired by improvising pianists such as Gabriela Montero, Jean-François Zygel and Marc Vella, she plays in concert her own comprovisations, linked to the interpreted repertoire.